Tennessee vs. South Carolina NCAA Football Odds, Plays and Insights | October 9, 2021

 - This season, the Volunteers have one against the spread win in two games as a favorite of 10.5 points or more.

-- Tennessee's games this year have hit the over on three of five set point totals (60%).
+- Tennessee's games this year have gone over the point total in 60% of its opportunities (three times in five games with a set point total).

-- Tennessee is 2-2 against the spread and 3-1 overall in games when it records more than 17.4 points.
+- When Tennessee scores more than 17.4 points, it is 2-2 against the spread and 3-1 overall.

-- In games that Tennessee piles up more than 300.6 yards, the team is 2-3 against the spread and 3-2 overall.
+- In games that Tennessee totals more than 300.6 yards, the team is 2-3 against the spread and 3-2 overall.

-- The Volunteers have turned the ball over six times this season, eight fewer than the Gamecocks have forced (14).
+- The Volunteers have six giveaways this season, while the Gamecocks have 14 takeaways .

 - Find the latest spread and moneyline odds for Tennessee at SISportsbook.